-The term “toxic relationship”, coined from Voices, The Journal of the American Academy of Psychotherapists in 1972 states, that the relationship manifests itself from loneliness and the desire to be with someone, regardless of whether they are good for them or not.
+The term “toxic relationship”, coined from Voices, The Journal of the American Academy of Psychotherapists in 1972, states that the relationship manifests itself from loneliness and the desire to be with someone, regardless of whether they are good for them or not.
 People involved in toxic relationships and I quote:

 “are likely to have deep resentments towards each other, which they dare not reveal for fear of being abandoned.
 For them a toxic relationship is better than none”.